Tadeusz Czacki: Writings

-Czacki's Rozprawa o Żydach (Discourse on the Jews), first published in Wilno (Vilnius) 1807, and translated into Russian by Basil Anastaszewicz, passed through several editions, and was published finally in Dzieła Tadeusza Czackiego (Works of Tadeusz Czacki), edited by Edward Raczyński, Posen, 1845 (iii.
+Czacki's Rozprawa o Żydach (Discourse on the Jews), first published in Vilnius, 1807, and translated into Russian by Basil Anastaszewicz, passed through several editions, and was published finally in Dzieła Tadeusza Czackiego (Works of Tadeusz Czacki), edited by Edward Raczyński, Posen, 1845 (iii.
 138-270).
 For the history of the Jewish institutions, Czacki, who did not know Hebrew, availed himself of the only sources open to him; namely, Bartolocci and Ugolino.
 After relating the early history of the Jews, Czacki describes their situation among the Arabs, Italians, Spaniards, French, Germans, and Hungarians.
-He tells of their entrance into Poland in the twelfth century; of their intellectual condition; of their government and laws; and of the persecutions to which they were subjected.
+He tells of their entrance into Poland in the 12th century; of their intellectual condition; of their government and laws; and of the persecutions to which they were subjected.

 He also wrote a short discourse on the Karaites (Dzieła Tadeusza Czackiego, iii.
 271-285) which attempts to explain, on the basis of the sources accessible to the author and referred to above, "what the Karaites are, and wherein they chiefly differ from other Jews; when their separation occurred; and in what countries they dwell."

 Czacki, who had been interested in the Lithuanian language, published a two-volume work on law, About Lithuanian and Polish Laws, Their Spirit, Their Origins and about Things Discussed in the First Lithuanian Statute of the year 1529 (Polish title: O litewskich i polskich prawach, o ich duchu, źródłach, związku i o rzeczach zawartych w pierwszem Statucie dla Litwy 1529 roku), explaining differences between the two nations of the former Commonwealth.